 I couldn’t fathom how Tina could think this was anything close to OK.
-How could she possibly think that after being caught lying to sneak away to another man’s hotel room for three nights, she could just carry on seeing and talking to that guy unabated, and keep her relationship with me in tact?
-I could not imagine that any sane person would see things her way, but Tina and her mom waged a campaign to try to convince me that I was the one who was out of step on this.
+How could she possibly think that after being caught lying to sneak away to another man’s hotel room for three nights, she could just carry on seeing and talking to that guy unabated, and also keep her relationship with me in tact?
+I could not imagine that any sane person would see things her way, but Tina and her mom waged a gaslighting campaign to try to convince me that I was the one who was out of step on this.
 I let it drop for the nonce, hoping it could be settled in therapy.

 August 10th, 2018 was the big day for our first consultation with Adeline.
 Tina had been staying at Amber’s, ostensibly to watch her pets while she was away attending the nuptials of her roommates.
 I picked Tina up there early that Friday afternoon.
 She seemed a bit sluggish and said she was nervous.

 “Don’t be nervous,” I said enthusiastically.
 “Just remember we’re doing this because we love each other and our therapist only wants to help us.
 What’s to worry about?
 This will be a good thing.”
 I was painfully naive.

 Adeline was a young black woman who came off immediately as a no-nonsense person who spoke plainly and with a blunt air of authority.